Quick answer

 Not "is it useful?"
 Of course it's useful.
 The question is whether the subscription model specifically makes sense for your situation.
 For developers on a team with a real budget, maybe.
 For freelancers and indie developers paying $70+/month for a stack they'll never own, it's worth thinking harder about.

-The one-time purchase model for AI coding tools did not disappear.
+Honest pricing for AI coding tools did not disappear.
 It just stopped being the default.
-Bodega One is $79 for Personal (2 machines) or $109 for Pro (5 machines).
-Pay once, own it.
+Bodega One Code is free for Personal use (1 machine) or $39 one-time for Pro (2 machines, commercial license).
+Free or pay once, own it.
 No usage meter, no monthly ceiling, no acquiring company that can raise your price next quarter.
-See the full pricing breakdown or our comparison of local AI IDEs if you want to weigh every option.
+See the full pricing breakdown or our offline AI IDE guide if you want to weigh every option.

 Sources: Cursor pricing · Claude Pro pricing · GitHub Copilot pricing · ChatGPT Plus pricing